VivGeo/room-booking-bot/README.md

 personal project for personal convenience

+ryerson username (e.g. vivek.george)

-currently finds a list of available study rooms based on my  preferred criteria
+currently finds a list of available study rooms based on my  preferred criteria and outputs a list of their available booking times

-ryerson username (e.g. vivek.george from vivek.george@ryerson.ca)

-TODO: search for 8 person rooms and select one automatically
+TODO:

+* enforce resource specification (e.g. whiteboard walls), current room selection seems to ignore the resource choices except for the 8 seats

+* select a room